rv-avigil/what-is-workbox/README.md

 );
 ```

-+ If network available, resolve request from network, else handle the offline exception
++ If network available, resolve request from network, else handle the offline exception.
-+ Explicit handling of “No Cache” option.
-+ Useful to move your network request into a service worker.
++ Provides a mechanism to attach additional behaviors and workbox plugins.
-+ Useful for content that does not have an offline equivalent
++ Useful for content that does not have an offline equivalent.
 	+ Analytics

 ### Stale While Revalidate